2023 Ball State Cardinals men's volleyball team

-The 2023 Ball State Cardinals men's volleyball team represents Ball State University in the 2023 NCAA Division I & II men's volleyball season.
-The Cardinals, led by 2nd year head coach Donan Cruz, play their home games at Worthen Arena.
-The Cardinals are members of the Midwestern Intercollegiate Volleyball Association and were picked to finish first in the MIVA preseason poll.
+The 2023 Ball State Cardinals men's volleyball team represented Ball State University in the 2023 NCAA Division I & II men's volleyball season.
+The Cardinals, led by 2nd year head coach Donan Cruz, played their home games at Worthen Arena.
+The Cardinals were members of the Midwestern Intercollegiate Volleyball Association and were picked to finish first in the MIVA preseason poll.